-When you are doing this check, the vehicle could move suddenly.
-If it does, you or others could be injured.
-Follow the steps below.
+When you are doing this inspection, the vehicle could move suddenly.
+If the vehicle moves, you or others could be injured.

 - Before you start, be sure you have enough room around the vehicle.
 It should be parked on a level surface. - Firmly apply the parking brake.
-See Parking Brake on page 2-30 if necessary. - Be ready to apply the regular brake immediately if the vehicle begins to move. - With the engine off, turn the key to the ON position, but don't start the engine.
+See Parking Brake on page 2-31 if necessary. - Be ready to apply the regular brake immediately if the vehicle begins to move. - With the engine off, turn the key to the ON position, but do not start the engine.
 Without applying the regular brake, try to move the shift lever out of PARK (P) with normal effort.
-If the shift lever moves out of PARK (P), your vehicle needs service.
+If the shift lever moves out of PARK (P), contact your GM Goodwrench dealer for service.